Rules are not enforced to keep us safe, but to keep them safely in their positions of power.

 Jonathan Swift, 1722

-Evidently then, the ban of coffee was really a ban against freedom (of the masses).
-It was all about control, and the governments need to stay in it, with this need for control not just being seen in the traditionally more controlled Middle-Eastern countries like Saudi Arabia, but also much closer to home, in the Western World (the U.K) as well…
+Evidently, then, the ban on coffee was really a ban against freedom (of the masses).
+It was all about control, and the governments need to stay in it, with this need for control not just being seen in the traditionally more controlled Middle-Eastern countries like Saudi Arabia, but also much closer to home in the Western World…

 Coffee Was Banned In The UK?!